Text Link

 Gastrointestinal issues

-Mental and emotional health risks associated with anorexia nervosa
+Mental and emotional health risks of anorexia

 Depression and anxiety